dflemin3/approxposterior/doc/bayesopt.rst

 Bayesian Optimization
 =====================

-:py:obj:`approxposterior` can be used to find an accurate approximation of the maximum (or minimum) of a function using Bayesian optimization. :py:obj:`approxposterior` initially trains on a small number of function evaluations and then maximizes a utility function, here Jones et al. (1998)'s "Expected Utility", to identify .
+:py:obj:`approxposterior` can be used to find an accurate approximation to the maximum (or minimum) of an expensive objective function using Bayesian optimization.
+As is common in modern Bayesian optimization applications, :py:obj:`approxposterior` trains a Gaussian process (GP) surrogate model for the objective function on a small number of function evaluations. :py:obj:`approxposterior` then maximizes a utility function, here Jones et al. (1998)'s "Expected Utility", to identify where to next observe the objective function.
+In this case, the Expected Utility function attempts to strike a balance between "exploration" and "exploitation", as it seeks to find where observing the objective function will improve the current estimate of the maximum, or at least improve the surrogate model's estimate of the objective function.

-This method is particularly useful when the function in question is computationally-expensive to evaluate so one wishes to minimizes the number of evaluations.
+This method is particularly useful when the objective function in question is computationally-expensive to evaluate, so one wishes to minimizes the number of evaluations.
-For some great reviews on the theory of Bayesian Optimization and it's implementation, check out: `this great blog post by Martin Krasser <https://krasserm.github.io/2018/03/21/bayesian-optimization/>`_ and this excellent review paper by `Brochu et al. (2010) <https://arxiv.org/abs/1012.2599>`_
+For some great reviews on the theory of Bayesian Optimization and its implementation, check out: `this great blog post by Martin Krasser <https://krasserm.github.io/2018/03/21/bayesian-optimization/>`_ and this excellent review paper by `Brochu et al. (2010) <https://arxiv.org/abs/1012.2599>`_.

-Below is an example of how to use :py:obj:`approxposterior` to estimate the maximum of a 1D function using both Bayesian Optimization and maximum a posteriori (MAP) estimation using the function learned by GP surrogate model.
+Below is an example of how to use :py:obj:`approxposterior` to estimate the maximum of a 1D function with Bayesian Optimization and maximum a posteriori (MAP) estimation using the function learned by GP surrogate model.
+For the MAP estimation, :py:obj:`approxposterior` directly maximizes the GP surrogate model's posterior function, that is, the approximation to the objective function learned by the GP after conditioning on observations.

 Note that in general, :py:obj:`approxposterior` wants to maximize functions since it is designed for approximate probabilistic inference (e.g., we are interested in maximum likelihood solutions), so keep this in mind when coding up your own objective functions.
-If you're instead interested in minimizing some function, throw a `-` sign in front of your function.
+If you're instead interested in minimizing some function, throw a :py:obj:`-` sign in front of your function.
+Finally, note that in :py:obj:`approxposterior`, we defined objective functions as the sum of a loglikelihood function and a logprior function.
+Typically, the loglikelihood function is simply the objective function.
+The logprior function can encode any prior information the user has about the objective, but here we use it to enforce a simple uniform prior with hard bounds over the domain [-1,2].

 For this example, we wish to find the maximum of the following objective function: